Get your fine reviewed

 Make it count

 You can only apply for review of a fine once.
 It is a good idea to get legal advice before sending in your application for review, especially if you are concerned about loss of demerit points or your licence.
+Legal assistance is also available to review or contest fines issued under the NSW Public Health Orders relating to breach of COVID-19 restrictions.

 Keeping your options open